BingX Review 2026

 What We Like

-- Best copy trading demo mode (VST) I tested across BingX, Bybit, and Bitget, using live market data for risk-free practice
+- Best copy-trading demo mode (VST) among BingX, Bybit, and Bitget, using live market data for risk-free practice

 - Trader transparency is top-tier: full performance history including drawdown periods, not just curated highlight reels